 “Thou shalt eat no leavened bread with it; seven days shalt thou eat unleavened bread therewith, even the bread of affliction; for thou camest forth out of the land of Egypt in haste: that thou mayest remember the day when thou camest forth out of the land of Egypt all the days of thy life“ (Deut.
 16:3).

 So, first either Lunar Sabbath believers have to accept that night is part of the whole 24 hour day, or that the Children of Israel left in the day time.
 Either way, it will disprove that the Sabbath fell on the 15th.
-Second, over and over it was used that the Children left with haste (Ex.
-12:11, Ex.
-12:33 & Deut.
-16:3), so to say that they did not leave in haste, but instead waited in Egypt another day for the Sabbath to end, would contradict the Bible.
+Second, over and over it was said that the Children left with haste (Exodus 12:11; 12:33 & Deuteronomy 16:3), so to say that they did not leave in haste, but instead waited in Egypt another day for the Sabbath to end, would contradict the Bible.

 Another point is that the feast of unleavened bread begins on the night of the 15th, so how could they have the feast and leave on the same night?

 Finally, let us look at Exodus 12:33, 34, which brings up some good points: “And the Egyptians were urgent upon the people, that they might send them out of the land in haste; for they said, we be all dead men.
 And the people took their dough before it was leavened, their kneading troughs being bound up in their clothes upon their shoulders.”

 So, if the Children of Israel took dough before it was leavened, that certainly means a short time, and not a full day…They left in haste.